CLI Build and Download

 Build Specified Example

 Some application examples are provided under the ${SDK}/component/example directory.
-To build one of these examples, pass the application name or path to build.py using the -a or --app options.
+To build one of these examples, pass the application name or path to ameba.py build using the -a or --app options.

 For instance, to build the ${SDK}/component/example/network_protocol/http_client example, you can input the following command: